Skip to content

 Hotel Albergo Atlantic:

-It is in a street between Piazza Maggiore and the rail station, the price of the hotel is affordable and it is close to most of the major attractions in the city.
+It is on the street between Piazza Maggiore and the railway station.
+The hotel is affordable and close to most of the city’s major attractions.

 Bologna certainly has more than meets the eye.
-It might not be the most famous Italian city among tourists, but it also has no shortage of attractions, museums, theatres, and restaurants that guarantee you will have an enjoyable time in this quaint Italian city.
+It might not be the most famous Italian city among tourists.
+Still, it also has no shortage of attractions, museums, theatres, and restaurants that guarantee you will have an enjoyable time in this quaint Italian city.

 Leave a comment